January 16-17 and 30-31, 2021

 The Family Medicine Workshop examines a broad spectrum of topics and concerns of clinical interest and relevance to primary care physicians.
 Each two-day, weekend course provides plenty of time for case discussion and interaction with the faculty.
 The objective is to provide information on diagnostic techniques, advanced technical theory, current research, problem solving methods, and management techniques within the core content areas of family medicine.

-Whether you attend both weekends or just one, the Family Medicine Workshop is sure to provide a comprehensive review of the core curriculum of family medicine.
+Whether you attend both weekends or just one, the Family Medicine Workshop is sure to provide an comprehensive review of the core curriculum of family medicine.

 Registration will open in the fall.

-Application for CME credit will be filed with the American Academy of Family Physicians and the American Osteopathic Association.
-Based upon credit granted in previous years, we anticipate approval of more than 20 Prescribed credits.
+Application for CME credit will be filed with the American Academy of Family Physicians an the American Osteopathic Association.
+Based upon credit granted in previous years, we anticipate approval of approximately 20 live Prescribed credits.

 For more information on the workshop please contact Director Education Erin Jech or call 800.742.7327.